Chicago PhD in Reading & Literacy Education Programs - PhD in Literacy

 Many programs allow you the option to choose how you want to pursue your degree.
 For instance, many schools offer an on-campus PhD in reading education and literacy and an online option as well.

 These formats are academically equivalent, but allow you to choose the format that works best for you, your learning style, and your goals.
-For example, online doctoral programs in reading education and literacy may offer you the flexibility to view lectures, take exams, and post to course message boards whenever it is convenient for you.
+For example, online doctoral programs in reading education and literacy may offer you the flexibility to view lectures, take exams, and post to course message boards whenever it is convenient for you, making online PhD in literacy and reading specialist PhD programs online a popular choice.

 In addition, sometimes online programs have additional requirements such as attending at least one residency on-campus.
 However, this is not required of all online programs.